BioWise At Hide Away Guest House

-- We have installed cellulose fibre ceiling insulation throughout the house keeping the heat in in the winter and heat out in summer and should therefore reduce the usage of heaters/air conditioners, etc.
+- We have installed cellulose fibre ceiling insulation throughout the house keeping warmth in in the winter and heat out in summer and should therefore reduce the usage of heaters/air conditioners, etc.

 - Although not visible to guests, we do rain harvesting which water is used to clean the verandahs, fill the swimming pool and water the garden.

 - Garbage is split into recyclable containers and we donate old linen, etc. to the Knysna Recycling Swop Shop.

 - We have recently introduced earthworm farming and the resultant "compost" is used in the garden.